 When big leaves start to yellow, begin picking.
-Snap off little sprouts from bottom first—best when slightly smaller than a golf ball.
+Snap off sprouts from the bottom first—they’re best when slightly smaller than a golf ball.
 Leave little sprouts on the upper stem to mature.
 After picking, remove only leaves below harvested sprouts.
 A single plant will yield from 50 to 100 sprouts.
 Has the same pests as cabbage.